jigpu/linuxwacom-wiki-archive/wiki/Input-wacom.md

 </code>

-Note that ff building on newer Fedoras (at least Fedora 24), you will need to rebuild your intramfs in order for the changes to be permanent.
+Note that if building on newer Fedoras (at least Fedora 24), you will need to rebuild your intramfs in order for the changes to be permanent.
 You can do this by loading the module (directly above) and then issuing the command: